To be a sisterhood of mutual encouragement and spiritual nourishment by

 Women's Luncheon at SMC Assembly--October 6

+The Southeast Mennonite Conference Annual Assembly was Friday evening through Saturday, October 5 and 6, at Ashton Community Fellowship in Sarasota, FL.
 Saturday noon, the women had a special luncheon.
 Lori Yoder, SMW President, hosted the event.
 Debbie Lee from South District shared about the gift of hospitality coming from the heart and expressing itself in our attitudes and motives, our words, and our faces.
 Handmade hospitality gifts were available for sale.

 Date: Saturday morning, September 29, 2012Time: 9:00 AM to after lunch

 Event Summary: Women's Prayer Tea--Gathering is a time of reacquainting with former friends and meeting new ones!
 Elizabeth lead a time of worship.
 Juanita presented a teaching on intercessory prayer, encouraging all of us to be intercessors.
 Several women shared their testimonies of God's working presence in their lives.
 Then we prayed for each other, our country, and especially for women around the world who do not know the hope and confidence of God's love.
 We enjoyed lunch in the park across the street.
 Hosts: Sisters and brothers at Iglesia Cristiana Ebenezer warmly welcomed us with kindness, fruits, breads, and coffee, and, at the conclusion of the morning, served us a delicious meal.Translation: Thank you, Alma, for translating from Spanish to English (and sometimes from English to Spanish) so that everyone could understand.
 Sister Care Extension #3: Compassionate Listening, Saturday, June 2

 "Compassionate listening is spiritual work," write Heggen, Keener, and Guengerich in Sister Care: Equipping Women for Caring Ministry.
 Indeed it is!
 But it can open the door to healing.
 This session included information about different kinds of listening; different kinds of stories; confidentiality and its limits; the challenge of boundaries in compassionate listening; the difference between love and agreement; the need for caring listening before making judgment; the causes for discomfort on the part of the listener.
 Three women shared their struggles and healing journeys through the pain of barrenness, racism in the church, and sexual abuse.
 Following each presentation, the attendees assessed their listening skills and responses to the speaker.
 It was a moving, challenging morning.
 Thank you for trusting me with your story.I will hold it tenderly in my hands.I will take it to Jesus for youbecause I love you.

 2012 Women's Retreat, April 13-15